julien-maurel/jQuery-Storage-API/README.md

 jQuery Storage API
 ==================

-jQuery Storage API is a plugin that simplify access to storages (HTML5) & cookies, add namespace storage functionality and provide compatiblity for old browsers with cookies!
+jQuery Storage API is a plugin that simplifies access to storages (HTML5), cookies, and namespace storage functionality and provides compatiblity for old browsers with cookies!

 Functionalities:
 * To store object easily, encode/decode it with JSON automatically
 * Ability to define namespace and use it as a specific storage
 * Magic getter and setter to have access at an infinite object level with one call
 * Add jquery.cookie and manage your cookies with this API
 * You want use storage on old browsers?
-Add jquery.cookie & JSON and JQuery Storage API use cookies to simulate storage!
+Add jquery.cookie & JSON and jQuery Storage API uses cookies to simulate storage!

 Storages